Fun Ideas for Your Elementary Music Lesson Plans April 2023

 - National Poetry Month

-StoryBooks to Read, Sing, and Move
+Storybooks to Read, Sing, and Move

 Sing-along books are an excellent choice for elementary music activities, especially on sub days.